20 plants you should grow side-by-side

 2. Tomatoes and asparagus

-Science rules in this mutually beneficial duo, according to Mother Earth News.
+Science rules in this mutually beneficial duo.
 Tomatoes contain solanine, a chemical known to repel asparagus beetles.
 Similarly, asparagus contains a chemical that has been shown to kill nematodes, which are common pests of tomatoes.
 So, if you happen to grow both of these plants in your garden, make sure they are neighbors.

 3. Chives and roses

 Chives are a friendly companion for many plants, especially roses.
-According to Gardening Know How, chives repel black spot and Japanese beetles, both of which commonly affect roses.
+Chives repel black spot and Japanese beetles, both of which commonly affect roses.
 Plant chives nearby, and roses will likely have better growth overall as well.
 Additionally, these two flowering plants complement each other beautifully in an ornamental garden.

 4. Basil and peppers